Set up the Active Scan Area and Location Selection

 If the radius chosen is too small, higher precision is needed to touch a barcode.
 It can be helpful to the user experience to increase the radius in this case.

 The SDCRectangularLocationSelection lets you define the size of a rectangle around the point of interest (see previous section).
 Any code outside of the rectangle will not be recognized.
-The main use case for the rectangular location selection is to restrict SDCTextCapture to only capture text inside a small area instead of the whole screen or restrict SDCBarcodeCapture to a small area if SDCRadiusLocationSelection is not a good fit.
+One of the main use cases for the rectangular location selection is to restrict SDCTextCapture to only capture text inside a small area instead of the whole screen or restrict SDCBarcodeCapture to a small area if SDCRadiusLocationSelection is not a good fit.

-A SDCRectangularLocationSelection is created by specifying the size of the rectangle and then setting it on the barcode capture settings with SDCBarcodeCaptureSettings.locationSelection.
-For example, the code below creates a rectangular location selection for a very thin laserline taking 10% of the view’s height and 90% of the view’s width:
+A SDCRectangularLocationSelection is created by specifying the size of the rectangle and then setting it on the barcode/text capture settings with SDCBarcodeCaptureSettings.locationSelection.
+For example, the code below creates a rectangular location selection for a very thin area taking 10% of the view’s height and 90% of the view’s width:

 let settings: BarcodeCaptureSettings = ... let size = SizeWithUnit(width: FloatWithUnit(value: 0.9, unit: .fraction), height: FloatWithUnit(value: 0.1, unit: .fraction)) settings.locationSelection = RectangularLocationSelection(size: size)